miragejs/miragejs/README.md

 ```

 In the future, we plan on making factories with a simpler API to help you add data to your Pretender server's store.
 But fundamentally, the point here is that the routes and config you've defined for your Pretender server will be shared across your development and testing environments.

-> Question: what about overriding a route in a test to return a 404, and see how ember app deals w/it?

 ## Default config